aipartnerup/aipartnerupflow/docs/api/http.md

 **Notes:**
 - Tasks are automatically executed after creation
-- Task execution follows dependency order and priority
+- **Task execution follows dependency order and priority** - not parent-child relationships
+- Parent-child relationships (`parent_id`) are for organizing the task tree structure only
+- Dependencies (`dependencies`) determine when tasks execute - a task runs when its dependencies are satisfied
 - If a task fails, dependent tasks are not executed
 - Task IDs can be auto-generated if not provided